-8.5.12 Chapter 12: Clones
+8.6.13 Chapter 13: Clones

-For an explanation of SEO codes e.g. B1, B2, B3, PHH1, etc. refer to Table 8.2 on page 74.
+For an explanation of SEO codes e.g. B1, B2, B3, PHH1, etc. refer to Table 8.2 on page 75.

-Likely to Improve status of SEOs Probable Conflict with status of SEOs - unlikely to be mitigated Mitigated Conflicts No Likely interaction with status of SEOs Specific Strategic Objectives for Settlement Plan Towns • SOCS1 : To promote and develop Clones as a service town to create self sufficient sustainable and vibrant community which will act as a local development and service centre for the border catchment and the west Monaghan hinterland B1 B2 B3 B4 PHH1 S1 W1 W2 W3 M1 M2 M3 C1 CH1 CH2 L1 B1 B2 B3 B4 PHH1 S1 W1 W2 W3 M1 M2 M3 C1 CH1 CH2 L1 Specific Objectives for the regeneration of Clones Town Regeneration To support the aims of the BCERP with an objective to reverse the economic and social decline of the town and provide an improved quality of life for the people of Clones and its hinterland population.
-Town centre To prioritise development on brownfield lands and derelict sites and incentivise such development by applying flexibility to development management requirements for any such redevelopment proposals.
-Regenerate the town centre as a residential, retail and services centre, with particular emphasis on Fermanagh Street and the Diamond and encourage the refurbishment, renewal and re-use of existing buildings and derelict sites.
-B1 B2 B3 B4 PHH1 S1 W1 W2 W3 M1 M2 M3 C1 CH1 CH2 L1 B1 B2 B3 B4 PHH1 S1 W1 W2 W3 M1 M2 M3 C1 CH1 CH2 L1 4.
-To renovate the Market House within the lifetime of the settlement plan and subject to the availability of resources.
-Industrial Development 5.
-To promote the location of start up enterprises to Clones Town.
-Tourism Encourage the provision of a hotel and other tourist accommodation on appropriate zoned lands in Clones.
-Upgrade and develop angling facilities in Clones and the Erne East Area in co-operation with Inland Fisheries Ireland and other relevant water bodies.
-Encourage and accommodate the reopening of the Ulster Canal and the provision of a marina at an appropriate location within the town as it provides a vehicle for regeneration.
-Develop a new image for the town through promoting its heritage assets such as the Round Tower, High Cross, Clones Castle the Ulster Canal and its sporting tradition as the home of Ulster GAA.
-Natural and Built Heritage Protect and preserve the Protected Monuments and Structures located within the town of Clones in particular Clones Fort, the Round Tower and Abbey, and the High Cross on the Diamond, in accordance with the Council's statutory duties.
-Protect and conserve the streetscape character, architectural quality, and heritage of the Diamond, MacCurtain Street, Cara Street and Fermanagh Street.
+Likely to Improve Probable Conflict Mitigated No Likely status of SEOs with status of Conflicts interaction SEOs - unlikely to with status of be mitigated SEOs Strategic Objectives for Settlement Plan Towns 1 1 1 To promote and develop Clones as a service town to create self sufficient sustainable and vibrant community B1 B2 B3 B4 PHH1 B1 B2 B3 B4 which wi Il act as a local development and service centre for the border catchment and the west Monaghan hinterland S1 W1 W2 W3 M1 PHH1 S1 W1 W2 M2 M3 C1 CH1 W3 M1 M2 M3 C1 CH2 L1 CH1 CH2 L1 Specific Objectives for the regeneration of Clones Town • Regener B1 B2 B3 B4 PHH1 B1 B2 B3 B4 1.
+To support the aims of the BCERP with an objective to reverse the economic and social decline of the town S1 W1 W2 W3 M1 PHH1 S1 W1 W2 and provide an improved quality of life for the people of Clones and its hinterland population.
+M2 M3 C1 CH1 W3 M1 M2 M3 C1 Town ce CH2 L1 CH1 CH2 L1 2.
+To prioritise development on brownfield lands and derelict sites and incentivise such development by applying flexibility to development management requirements for any such redevelopment proposals.
+3. Regenerate the town centre as a residential, retail and services centre, with particular emphasis on Fermanagh Street and the Diamond and encourage the refurbishment, renewal and re-use of existing buildings and derelict sites.
+Il Development To promote the location of start up enterprises to Clones Town.
+Tourism 5.
+Encourage the provision of a hotel and other tourist accommodation on appropriate zoned lands in Clones.
+6. Upgrade and develop angling facilities in Clones and the Erne East Area in co-operation with Inland Fisheries Ireland and other relevant water bodies.
+7. Encourage and accommodate the reopening of the Ulster Canal and complementary developments along the route of the Ulster Canal, including the development of the proposed Ulster Canal Greenway network, and the provision of a marina at an appropriate location within the town as it provides a vehicle for regeneration.
+8. Develop a new image for the town through promoting its heritage assets such as the Round Tower, High Cross, Clones Castle the Ulster Canal and its sporting tradition as the home of Ulster GAA. and Built Heritage 9.
+Protect and preserve the Protected Monuments and Structures located within the town of Clones in particular Clones Fort, the Round Tower and Abbey, and the High Cross on the Diamond, in accordance with the Council's statutory duties.
+10. Protect and conserve the streetscape character, architectural quality, and heritage of the Diamond, MacCurtain Street, Cara Street and Fermanagh Street.